papadanku/RealityDocs/_sources/modding/mapping/aasv4.rst.txt

 In the photo, Team 1 is located on the carrier and Team 2's main is the hashed area.
 The CP layout is as such:

    :CP#1: Village
-   :CP#2: Bridge and Farm both have an ``SGID`` number starting with 3, so the computer will look at the second ``B`` digit to determine that the mapper only wants 1 of them to be picked.
+   :CP#2: Bridge and Farm both have an :guilabel:`SGID` number starting with 3, so the computer will look at the second ``B`` digit to determine that the mapper only wants 1 of them to be picked.
 This will happen randomly, so sometimes Bridge will show up and sometimes Farm will.
    :CP#3: Junction

 As you can see, this is a basic layout.
 Team 1 will have to capture Village first, then *either* Farm or Bridge, then lastly Junction.
 Team 2 has to attack Junction first.
 Their second flag will be either Farm or Bridge, then their last flag will be Village.